Pelvic Organ Prolapse Specialist in Athens, GA

 Women experiencing prolapse won’t always experience obvious symptoms.
 As prolapse progresses, the symptoms may become more apparent and painful.
 If you are experiencing prolapse, you may feel:

 - Stress or pressure in the pelvic region

 - Pulling or aching feeling in the lower abdomen or pelvis

 - Difficulty urinating or having a bowel movement

 If you are suffering from any of these symptoms, you may have prolapse and should consult with your doctor.
 Remember, although these signs and symptoms can alert you to a problem, they are not unique to prolapse, so it is important to consult a doctor for the correct diagnosis.

 Find Frequently Asked Questions about pelvic organ prolapse on FemalePelvicSolutions.com.

 3) https://www.webmd.com/women/guide/vaginal-prolapse#1 Downloaded 10.17.

 Schedule an Appointment with The Urology Clinic

-If you're experiencing symptoms of pelvic organ prolapse in the Athens area, please call (706) 543-2718 to schedule an appointment with urologist David C. Allen, MD, or request an appointment using our secure online form.
+If you're experiencing symptoms of pelvic organ prolapse in the Athens area, please call (706) 543-2718 to schedule an appointment with urologist David C. Allen, MD.
 With over 35 years of urologic experience, Dr. Allen will be able to walk you through each step of the diagnosis and find the best treatment option for you.